Icinga/icinga-vagrant/README.md

     $ vagrant plugin install vagrant-parallels

+### Behind a proxy

+If you are working behind a proxy, you can use the [proxyconf plugin](https://github.com/tmatilai/vagrant-proxyconf).

+Install the plugin:

+    $ vagrant plugin install vagrant-proxyconf

+Export the proxy variables into your environment:

+    $ export VAGRANT_HTTP_PROXY=http://proxy:8080
+    $ export VAGRANT_HTTPS_PROXY=http://proxy:8080

+Vagrant exports the proxy settings into the VM and provisioning will then work.

 ## Support

 Please note that these boxes are built for development and tests only.
 Productive